 12 Care Package Treats to Send Your College Kid

 Prior to sending my oldest off to college, I’m not sure I ever mailed one of my kids a care package.
 But since her freshman year, I’ve found popping an occasional little something in the mail to be a sweet way to stay connected.
 And while my packages aren’t always about food, I do think baked goods from the home front can’t be beat.
-With that in mind, I’ve curated 12 recipes that range from mega healthy to mildly decadent and work well when boxed up and sent in the mail.
-I’ve also learned a few things in the care package process that might come in handy:
+With the school year wrapping up, I thought some inspo might be in order.
+I’ve curated 12 recipes that range from mega healthy to mildly decadent and work well when boxed up and sent in the mail.
+I’ve also learned a few things in the care package process that might come in handy.

 - Send your baked goods as soon after baking as you can swing it for maximum freshness.
 Best is to send earlier in the week, so your package doesn’t get held up at the post office over the weekend.